Updated on October 26, 2022

 Project Organize: Use a Planner.
 Use a planner to increase productivity and calm your mind.
 Having everything in one place can help you to get organized.

-For me, the first step to getting organized is to get all the jumbled thoughts in my head in one place!
+There is something about putting pen to paper for me that helps ease my mind and clear my head.
+The first step to getting organized is to get all the jumbled thoughts in my head in one place!
 The easiest way to do this is to use a planner.

-This month we are talking about the basics of getting organized.
-After years of dealing with clutter and disorder, you are finally ready to take the next (or first) step to get your life out of chaos and into order.
-It can be tempting to just start pulling your house apart, go on a shopping spree to buy all new bins and storage containers, and just get it done!
+This month, we are talking about the basics of getting organized.
+After months (or years) of dealing with clutter and disorder, you are finally ready to take the first step to get your life out of chaos and into order!

-Use a Planner
+Why You Should Use a Planner

-I believe the first thing you need to do when jumping on the organization bandwagon is to organize your mind!
+When jumping on the organization bandwagon, I believe the first thing you need to do is to organize your mind!
 And how can we do this?
 By using a planner!

 This post contains affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.
-Please read my full disclosure policy here.
+If you purchase something through the link, I may receive a small commission at no extra charge.
+Please read my full disclosure policy.

-Having one place to record appointments, schedule your to-do list, write down notes and ideas, remember important dates, and keep track of your family’s schedules and appointments is vital to long-term success.
+Having one place to record appointments, schedule your to-do list, write notes and ideas, remember important dates, and keep track of your family’s schedules and appointments is vital to long-term success.

-Note: I find having a paper planner works the best for me (although I do also use an electronic one, as well).
-If I actually write things out I tend to remember them more than by simply typing them into my smartphone or laptop.
-However, you need to do what works best for your individual needs.
-Be sure whatever system you choose you actually use it.
-Consistency is key!
+I find having a paper planner works the best for me.
+If I write things out, I remember them more than simply typing them into my smartphone or laptop.

 Must Haves in a Paper Planner